 For H1, the expectation on the impact of training on the maintenance of the diet should be balanced between groups to interpret the results without this bias.
-In case of a Cohen's d above 0.4 on the average score between the two Likert scales (see Questionnaire section) between the experimental and control groups, participants which impact this difference the most participants further away from their group's average will be excluded until this criterion is met.
+In case of a Cohen's d above 0.4 on the average score between the two Likert scales (see Questionnaire section) between the experimental and control groups, participants which impact this difference the most will be excluded until this criterion is met.